timlockridge/pandocactions/README.md

    02-topic.md
    03-more.md
    ```
+> Note that the `index.md` file is needed to become the homepage of a website deliverable, but it will be the last file processed in an EPUB or PDF deliverable.

 4. Push your changes to the `main` branch.
 5. GitHub Actions will automatically:
    - Build your PDF, EPUB, and HTML deliverables